BlueBrain/NeuroM/doc/source/tour.rst

 =====

 Trees are hierachical, recursive structures used to represent individual neurites in a morphology.
-NeuroM represents neurites as :ref:`trees containing measurement point information at each node<tree-label>`.
+NeuroM represents neurites as trees containing measurement point information at each node.
 The role of a tree is simply to maintain the hierarchy of its components.
 As will be shown, most of the interesting work is done through a combination of different types of tree :ref:`iteration<iterator-label>`,